rightjs/rightjs-docs/docs/en/index.md

 @hots_block = {
   :title     => "What's Hot?",
-  :ui        => "A collection of useful interfaces and widgets", :goods     => "A collection of common use plugins", :showcases => "Slick applications/games built with RightJS" }
+  :ui        => "A collection of useful interfaces and widgets", :plugins   => "A collection of common use plugins", :showcases => "Slick applications/games built with RightJS" }